 Jamie dreamed of camper life and soon that reality was born from a time in his life that was in his words absolutely unbearable like anything Jamie faced it head on.

 When my ex wife and I split and went our separate ways I felt that somewhere along the way I had lost myself.
 Lost who I was.

 We all change for our partners in small ways here and there and suddenly over the years you realise you are a completely different person.
 Sometime you need to take stock, look at yourself and see where you go from there.

 The idea of a van was for Jamie to go and find himself.
 Reading books of adventure and tales of those who are doing just that excited him beyond belief.
 Meeting new people along the way, learning new things and experience different ways of life is more exciting to Jamie than anything and it was a goal he was determined to achieve.

-Hello!
-I am Jamie!
+Meet Jamie McAnsh!
 The man behind See No Bounds.
-You have read all about me.
-You may have seen some of the crazy adventures I have completed.
-Now you get to hear my story, my thoughts and my feelings in my own words.
+You have read all about him.
+You may have seen some of the crazy adventures he has completed.
+Now you get to hear his story, his thoughts and his feelings in his very own words.

 It is true that in life we are surround by so many different people, so many different warps of Life.
 We are also surrounded by so very extraordinary stories.

 Every one has a story to tell something to share or a voice.
 We are all scared with a past or faced with the tests of time.